 - Clean grout and seals

-- Clean plugholes, pipes, and garbage disposals
+- Clean drains, pipes, and the garbage disposal

-- Wipe down inside cupboards and on shelves
+- Wipe inside cupboards and shelves

 - Discard expired food, spices, and sauces

-- Clean the cooling coils on your fridge
+- Clean the fridge cooling coils

-- Sanitize your dishwasher and washing machine
+- Sanitize the dishwasher and washing machine

-- Clean inside large appliances including your oven and microwave
+- Clean inside the oven and microwave

-- Change your cooker hood filter
+- Change the cooker-hood filter

-- Clean inside cooking gadgets and small appliances like toasters
+- Clean small appliances like the toaster

-- Remove calcium deposits from kettles and coffee makers
+- Descale kettles and coffee makers

 - Wash and disinfect garbage cans

-- Clean and disinfect floor
+- Clean and disinfect the floor